 Our Asian markets are very different from our European markets - both in our carbon footprint and the type of energy that we use for our network operations.
 In Asia, the business case for the use of solar panels instead of diesel generators has improved as costs have fallen.
-All business units are mandated to choose cost-efficient energy-efficiency initiatives: network swaps, the sourcing of energy-efficient technologies,
+All business units are mandated to choose cost-efficient energy-efficiency initiatives: network swaps, the sourcing of energy-efficient technologies, infrastructure-sharing and more energyefficient data centres and buildings.
+Moving towards 'Ultra-efficient site infrastructure solutions' is one of the most important focus areas in our Network 2020 strategy, and we are working on business unit specific execution plans in this domain.

-ENERGY AND CO, REDUCTION
+ENERGY AND CO.
+REDUCTION